sodadata/soda-core/docs/documentation/sql_metrics.md

 ## Metric groups and dependencies

 Out of the box, Soda SQL includes a **metric groups** configuration key.
-Define this configuration key in your Scan YAML file so that when you use one of the group's metrics in a test, Soda SQL automatically runs the test against all the metrics in its group.
+Define this configuration key in your scan YAML file so that when you use one of the group's metrics in a test, Soda SQL automatically runs the test against all the metrics in its group.

 In the example below, a Soda SQL scan runs a test on the contents of the `commission` column to look for values that are not in percentage format.
 Because the YAML file also defined `metric_group: validity`, the scan also tests all other metrics in the `validity` group.
 Refer to table, below.